Optimize provisioned throughput cost in Azure Cosmos DB

 5. You can add and remove regions associated with your Azure Cosmos DB account as you need and control costs.

 6. Make sure you have even distribution of data and workloads across logical partitions of your containers.
-If you have uneven partition distribution, this may cause to provision higher amount of throughput than the value that is needed.
+If you have uneven partition distribution, this might cause to provision higher amount of throughput than the value that is needed.
 If you identify that you have a skewed distribution, we recommend redistributing the workload evenly across the partitions or repartition the data.

-7. If you have many containers and these containers do not require SLAs, you can use the database-based offer for the cases where the per container throughput SLAs do not apply.
+7. If you have many containers and these containers do not require SLAs, you can use the database-based offer for the cases where the per container throughput SLAs don't apply.
 You should identify which of the Azure Cosmos DB containers you want to migrate to the database level throughput offer and then migrate them by using a change feed-based solution.

 8. Consider using the downloadable Cosmos DB emulator for dev/test scenarios.
 By using these options for test-dev, you can substantially lower your costs.